alexmy21/SGS/README.md

-# README.md for SGS Project
+# SGS Project

 ## Overview

 This document serves as a technical overview of the development process for the SGS project.
-For a more comprehensive understanding of the project's evolution and objectives, we recommend reviewing the accompanying `Introduction.md` file.
+For a more comprehensive understanding of the project's evolution and objectives, we recommend reviewing the accompanying `README_detailed.md` file.

 **Note:** This document is currently a work in progress, and we anticipate adding new sections and editing existing content in the near future.